Getting Paid by Medicaid for Caring for a Family Member

 Medicaid’s pay rate for family member caregivers paid through Medicaid depends on a number of factors.
 First, state Medicaid officials will usually assess the beneficiary and determine what kind of long-term care services and supports they might need, how many hours they might need them for, and how much money they have to spend via Consumer Directed Care.
 Some Medicaid programs may also have budget limits on how many hours or dollars worth of healthcare they can provide per participant.
 Those factors will determine a total amount per month or year the family member caregiver can be paid, but the hourly rate they can be paid is determined by state of residence.

-For example, home health aides in Alabama, for example, earn about $13 per hour on average, while wages for the same job in Rhode Island are typically $18 per hour.
+For example, home health aides in Alabama earn about $13 per hour on average, while wages for the same job in Rhode Island are typically $18 per hour.
 So, Medicaid would pay a caregiver less money in Alabama than in Rhode Island.
 Medicaid typically does not pay as much as the hourly average for a given geographic area.
 Instead, 75% of the regional average is a good rule of thumb.

 How to Apply & What to Expect